MicrosoftDocs/VBA-Docs/api/Office.FileDialog.FilterIndex.md

 ## Example

-The following example displays a  **File Picker** dialog box using the **FileDialog** object and displays each selected file in a message box.
+The following example displays a **File Picker** dialog box by using the **FileDialog** object, and displays each selected file in a message box.
 This example also demonstrates how to add a new file filter and how to make it the default filter.

 ```vb